Significant-Gravitas/AutoGPT/docs/content/index.md

 The AutoGPT project is now split into 4 sections.

-[AutoGPT Agent](AutoGPT/setup.md): The Original Agent That Started It All
+[AutoGPT Agent](AutoGPT/setup.md): The Original Agent That Started It All.

 [AutoGPT-Benchmarks](benchmarks/benchmark.md): The benchmark offers a stringent testing environment.
 Our framework allows for autonomous, objective performance evaluations, ensuring your agents are primed for real-world action.